 a.
-New and amended IFRS Standards that are effective for the current year The following new and revised IFRSs, which became effective for annual periods beginning on or after January 1, 2024, have been adopted in these consolidated financial statements.
+New and amended IFRS Standards that are effective for the current year

+The following new and revised IFRSs, which became effective for annual periods beginning on or after January 1, 2024, have been adopted in these consolidated financial statements.
 The application of these revised IFRSs has not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.

-- Amendments to IFRS 16 Leases Lease Liability in as Sale and Leaseback - Amendments to IAS 1 Presentation of Financial Statements Non-current Liabilities with Covenants - IFRS S1 General Requirements for Disclosure of Sustainability related financial information\ - IFRS S2 Climate Related Disclosures\ - \ Provided that the regulatory authorities in the countries in which the Bank operates approve its application, noting that no instructions have been issued regarding it until the date of the financial statements.
+- Amendments to IFRS 16 Leases Lease Liability in as Sale and Leaseback - Amendments to IAS 1 Presentation of Financial Statements relating to classification of liabilities as current or non-current. - Amendments to IAS 1 Presentation of Financial Statements Non-current Liabilities with Covenants - Amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures Supplier Finance Arrangements - IFRS S1 General Requirements for Disclosure of Sustainability related financial information - IFRS S2 Climate Related Disclosures - Provided that the regulatory authorities in the countries in which the Bank operates approve its application, noting that no instructions have been issued regarding it until the date of the financial statements.